 What can I do if THIS is affecting my sexual activity?

 Most bladder issues can be managed effectively so that sexual ability and enjoyment is not compromised.
-It is important to seek advice from a continence advisor or sex therapist on this issue and your MS Field Worker may also have some solutions.
+It is important to seek advice from a continence advisor or sex therapist on this issue and your Regional MS Community Support Staff may also have some solutions.
 If you have a partner, it is crucial to discuss any worries with them so that mutual understanding can be achieved.

 How do I cope with menstruation and bladder symptoms?

 Menstruation can be an extra issue for women experiencing bladder problems.
 Women who are able to use tampons should continue to do so and most incontinence pads can also provide effective sanitary protection.
 Alternatively, a sanitary pad can be added to the continence pad for extra protection.
 Of course, regular changing of sanitary products is essential for skincare and to prevent odour.
-A continence advisor or MS Field Worker will be able to help with advice.
+A continence advisor or your Regional MS Community Support Staff will be able to help with advice.